 The song, “Our Lips Are Sealed” has an interesting back story, too.
-One of the first public acknowledgements of their musical skills came from a band (that was profiled by me last week) called The Specials.
+One of the first public acknowledgements of their musical skills came from a band (that was profiled by me last week) called The Specials. *(You can read that post here).
 This Ska/TwoTone band from the UK was touring in the Los Angeles area and happened to catch a Go-Gos show.
 They were impressed enough with the energy and musicianship on display that they asked the Go-Gos to open for them on the rest of their tour.
 The Go-Gos agreed.
 The Specials were a large band of a dozen or more, mostly male, players.
-During the tour, there were backstage antics aplenty between bands and, coming out of it, lead singer, Terry Hall of The Specials and Go-Gos guitarist, Jane Wiedlin had a brief affair.
+During the tour, there were backstage antics aplenty between bands and, coming out of it, lead singer Terry Hall of The Specials and Go-Gos guitarist Jane Wiedlin had a brief affair.
 The problem was that Hall was already involved with someone back in England.
-The song, “Our Lips Are Sealed” is the child borne out of that brief union.
+The song, “Our Lips Are Sealed” is the musical child borne from that brief union.
 When you listen to the lyrics of this song (which was written by Hall and sent to Wiedlin), you can easily tell that these are the words of someone trying to hush up an indiscretion.
-So, what did Wiedlin do, she turned it from a warning to be quiet and, instead, amplified the message and broadcast it to the world.
+So what did Wiedlin do?
+She turned it from a warning to be quiet and instead, amplified the message and broadcast it to the world.

 The Go-Gos, who project as Pop Princesses were anything but, in reality.
-They were feminists, without the anthems.
+They were feminists who knew how to deliver a message and pack a punch.
 They were strong, capable women who took charge of their own affairs; musically, sexually and otherwise.
 They didn’t need to sing about empowerment, they embodied it instead.
 In doing so, they blazed a trail for every all-female group or solo artist that followed.
 The members of the Go-Gos all say that the highest compliments they receive are not from people telling them that they like their music, it is, instead, from every female musician who tells them that they had the courage to get into music and express themselves on their own terms because of the example set by the Go-Gos.

-The link to the cover version of Our Lips Are Sealed by ex-boyfield, Terry Hall (of Fun Boy Three) can be found here.
+The link to the cover version of Our Lips Are Sealed by ex-boyfield, Terry Hall (now of Fun Boy Three) can be found here.

 The Go-Gos have a wicked website that can be accessed here.